syedaffanhamdani/cs-jokes/ReadMe.md

 # boolean
 The best thing about a boolean is even if you are wrong, you are only off by a bit.

+# permenant
+There is nothing more permenat than the temporary workaround in code.

 # Java Errors and Exception
 5 Errors walk into a bar.
 The barman says, “Normally I’d Throw you all out, but tonight I’ll make an Exception.”